Mauritius: Transport

-Since 2005 public buses in Mauritius have been free of charge for students, people with disabilities and senior citizens.
-There is currently a railway project under construction in Mauritius, former privately owned industrial railways having been abandoned.
+Since 2005 public buses, and later trains, in Mauritius have been free of charge for students, people with disabilities, and senior citizens.
+The Metro Express railway currently links all five cities and the University of Mauritius at Réduit with planned expansion to the east and south.
+Former privately owned industrial railways have been abandoned since the 1960s.
 The harbour of Port Louis handles international trade as well as a cruise terminal.
-The sole international airport for civil aviation is Sir Seewoosagur Ramgoolam International Airport, which also serves as the home operating base for the national airline Air Mauritius; the airport authority inaugurated a new passenger terminal in September 2013.
-Another airport is the Sir Gaëtan Duval Airport in Rodrigues.
-Mauritius has a serious traffic problem due to the high number of road users, particularly car drivers.
-To solve the traffic congestion issue, the government has embarked on the Metro Express project.
-The line starts from Port Louis and goes to Curepipe.
-The first phase has begun since 2020 and the second phase has been completed in 2021.
-The project is at its final stages and will launch fully in October 2023.
-Further plans are in development by the government.
+The Sir Seewoosagur Ramgoolam International Airport, the largest one in the Indian Ocean, is the main international airport and serves as the home operating base for the national airline Air Mauritius.
+The Plaine Corail Airport operates from Rodrigues ensuring air link with the main island of Mauritius and international flights with Réunion.

-Information and communications technology
+Information and communications technology (ICT)

 The information and communications technology (ICT) sector has contributed to 5.7% of its GDP in 2016.

-Additionally, the African Network Information Centre (AFRINIC) – the regional Internet registry for Africa – is headquartered in Ebene.
+Additionally, the African Network Information Centre (AFRINIC) – the regional Internet registry for Africa – is based in Ebene.

 Mauritius is also connected to global Internet infrastructure via multiple optical fibre submarine communications cables, including the Lower Indian Ocean Network (LION) cable, the Mauritius–Rodrigues Submarine Cable, and the South Africa Far East (SAFE) cable.

 Culture

 Art

-Prominent Mauritian painters include Henri Le Sidaner, Malcolm de Chazal, Raouf Oderuth and Vaco Baissac.
+Prominent Mauritian painters include Henri Le Sidaner, Malcolm de Chazal, Raouf Oderuth and Vaco Baissac while Gabrielle Wiehe is a prominent illustrator and graphic designer.

-Gabrielle Wiehe is a prominent illustrator and graphic designer.
-Mauritius is also the source of the Mauritius "Post Office" stamps, among the rarest postage stamps in the world, last sold for $4 million, and considered "the greatest item in all philately" by some.
+The Mauritius "Post Office" stamps, the first stamps produced outside Great Britain, among the rarest postage stamps in the world, are widely considered "the greatest item in all philately".